MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/dx--display-visualizer-variables-.md

 ## Displaying TEB and PEB information using the Environment object

-Use the .Environment object to display TEB and PEB information associated with the thread and session.
+Use the Environment object to display TEB and PEB information associated with the thread and process.

 To display the TEB associated with the current thread use this command.